abcdesktopio/oc.webhook/README.md

 # oc.webhook

-[webhookd service](https://github.com/ncarlier/webhookd) is a service developped by from Nicolas Carlier. abcdesktop add bash scripts to provide an out of band management service.
-This service update application images and abcdesktop services using bash script endpoint.
 The goal of this service, is to expose management script API for gitlab, github or from a simple curl command outside abcdesktop service

+[webhookd service](https://github.com/ncarlier/webhookd) is a service developed by from Nicolas Carlier. abcdesktop add bash scripts to provide an out of band management service for the abcdeskop platform.
+This service update application images or abcdesktop services using bash scripts endpoint.

 ## Webhookd source code